-Paytm (Pay Through Mobile) is an Indian electronic payment and e-commerce company.
-But it is very surprising to know that the concept, inspiration and investment are from China.
-It is the first Indian company to receive funding from Chinese e-commerce Company Alibaba which is now raised over $625 million.
+Paytm (Pay Through Mobile) is an Indian electronic payment and e-commerce company valued at US$ 16.
+But it is very surprising to know that the concept, inspiration, and investment are from China.
+It is the first Indian company to receive funding from Chinese e-commerce Company Alibaba which has now raised over $625 million.

-It is India’s one of the largest e-commerce company, has now raised $ 1.58 billion (about Rs 10,112 crore) from 23 investors.
-It's top investors are SoftBank, Kalaari Capital, Nexus Ventures, and eBay Inc. You will be surprise to know, that it’s one of investor SoftBank Group has the largest shareholder in Chinese e-commerce giant Alibaba Group Holding Ltd.
+It is one of the largest e-commerce companies in India and has now raised $ 1.58 billion (about Rs 10,112 crore) from 23 investors.
+Its top investors are SoftBank, Kalaari Capital, Nexus Ventures, and eBay Inc. You will be surprised to know, that it’s one of the investor SoftBank Group has the largest shareholder in Chinese e-commerce giant Alibaba Group Holding Ltd.

-It is one of the India’s mobile apps based transportation network company.
+It is a mobile app-based transportation network companies.
 The Chinese car app company 'Didi Chuying (Didi Kuaidi)' has invested in Ola.
 So far, Ola has raised around Rs.
 8200 crores fund through 21 investors.

 India's one of the largest online travel company, MakeMyTrip recently bought the Ibibo Group and bring together the top travel brands like MakeMyTrip, goibibo, redBus, Ryde, and Rightstay under a single umbrella.
 Naspers (South African Based) and Tencent (Chinese investment holding company) jointly held a 91% and 9% stake in Ibibo respectively.
 They will become the single largest shareholder in the company.

-It is Indian e-commerce Company, which was founded in 2007 by two IITians (Delhi) Sachin Bansal and Binny Bansal.
-Recently, it has raised biggest ever start-up funding from Tencent Holdings Ltd, eBay Inc. and Microsoft Corp.
+It is an Indian e-commerce Company (now owned by Walmart), which was founded in 2007 by two IITians (Delhi) Sachin Bansal and Binny Bansal.
+Recently, it has raised the biggest ever start-up funding from Tencent Holdings Ltd, eBay Inc., and Microsoft Corp.